Jonas-Verhellen/Bayesian-Illumination/docs/source/modules/started.rst

     python illuminate.py

 This command will call the config file in `configs` and makes use of Hydra for command line overwrites.
-Hydra is a framework for elegantly configuring complex applications.
-It allows you to compose your configuration dynamically, enabling you to overwrite any part of the configuration through the command line.
+Hydra is an open-source Python framework, developed and maintained by Meta Research, that simplifies the development of research and other complex applications.
+The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
+For examples of how to use the command line for GB-BI or how to change the config files, please consult the tutorials suppied with this documentation.

 Installing
 ----------------------